Wood Flooring Beginner Guide: Buying Your Floor

 6. Nail Down Installation- Nailing or stapling down wood floor is the most common and preferred install method.
 Many wood floor professionals choose this method if a wood subfloor in form of plywood exists in the house.

 7. Glue Down Installation- The glue down installation method involves the use of an adhesive to adhere flooring to its base.
-This method of installation is common used for engineered flooring and certain solid flooring that is manufactured specifically for this type of installation.
+This method of installation is common used for engineered wood flooring and certain solid flooring that is manufactured specifically for this type of installation.
 Professionals use this type of installation when the subfloor is a concrete slab.
+This type of installation can also be used for adding a wood accent wall to a room.

 8. Board Foot A unit of volume measurement of lumber represented by a board 1 foot long, 12 inches wide, and 1 inch thick or its cubic equivalent.
 This measurement is generally used for rough lumber or unmilled timbers.
 In practice, the board foot calculation for a piece of lumber is figured by multiplying the thickness in inches by the width in inches by the length in feet and then divide by 12.

-9. End Matching In strip and some plank flooring the ends of individual pieces have a tongue milled on one end and a groove milled on the opposite end, so that when the individual strips or planks are butted together, the tongue of one piece engages the groove of the next piece.
+9. End Matching In strip and some plank flooring, the ends of individual pieces have a tongue milled on one end and a groove milled on the opposite end, so that when the individual strips or planks are butted together, the tongue of one piece engages the groove of the next piece.
+This creates a seamless transition from one board to the next.

 10. Hardwood Generally, one of the botanical groups of deciduous trees that have broad leaves in contrast to the conifers or softwoods.
 The term has no reference to the actual hardness of the wood.